Tasin5541/top-stories-api/README.md

 1. Clone/download repo
 2. Create a database named `NYTStories`
 3. Use the `top-stories-db-backup.sql` script to create the tables
+4. Change the db `connectionstring` in `apsettings`
-4. Open the `TopStoriesAPI.sln` file on VSCode or VS
+5. Open the `TopStoriesAPI.sln` file on VSCode or VS
-5. Run the project and go to `https://localhost:44392/api/index.html`
+6. Run the project and go to `https://localhost:44392/api/index.html`

 ## API Endpoints